 You might want to incorporate every subject area in your unit study, or you might want to have separate activities for language and math.
 KONOS doesn’t cover a language and math sequence (although it often has activities that reinforce language and math skills), so you’ll most likely need other curriculum materials for those areas.
 We always used Montessori materials in the early years and a mixture of materials later on.

 If you use a purchased curriculum, you’ll have many suggested activities available immediately.
 Feel free to pick and choose.
 With all the online resources available, it’s easy to add activities that might suit your children better.
 With Pinterest, it’s easy to bookmark activities into unit studies and save them for when you’re ready for that unit.
 I’ve started a collection of unit studies on Pinterest to go with unit-study posts I’ve published.
-I also have a lot of themed activities in our Living Montessori Now Blog Frog Community.
 See “Should You Use Unit Studies?” for my complete list of unit studies.

 There are many sites with free unit-study resources, such as Homeschool Share, Lapbook Lessons, Oklahoma Homeschool (Cindy Downes), My Free Online Education, American Montessori Consulting, Homeschooling 4 Free, Free Homeschooling 101, Homeschool Helper Online, Easy Fun School, Learning Ideas – Grades K-8, Book of Virtues Project, and Stone Soup Homeschool Resources.